-^bBrigham and Women's Hospital, Harvard Medical School, Boston, MA, USA
+^bDepartment of Medicine, Brigham and Women's Hospital, Harvard Medical School, Boston, MA, 02115, USA

-^cDepartment of Chemical Engineering, Massachusetts Institute of Technology, Cambridge, MA, 02139, USA challenges include the use of toxic photoinitiators and radiation to immobilize the cells inside the channels18 and the need for expensive photolithographic patterning equipment.
+^cDepartment of Chemical Engineering, Massachusetts Institute of Technology, Cambridge, MA, 02139, USA some potential challenges include the use of toxic photoinitiators and radiation to immobilize the cells inside the channels18 and the need for expensive photolithographic patterning equipment.
 Also, by photocrosslinking the cells in a hydrogel, it is harder to retrieve the cells for subsequent analysis.